Posted On: July 17, 2025

 You'll need enough fridge or freezer space to safely store the meat until you grill it.
 Dangerous microbes double every 20 minutes when meat sits outside refrigeration.
 They can reach numbers high enough to make you sick within 4 hours.
 You need to follow certain rules for thawing, cooking, and leaving meat out at room temperature.

 Never wash meat.
-It's unnecessary and you're likely to spread pathogens all over your sink and nearby surfaces.
-Marinate in the refrigerator and use a meat thermometer inserted into the center of the meat to guarantee you cook everything to a safe temperature (at least 140°F, depending on the meat).
+It's unnecessary, and you're likely to spread pathogens all over your sink and nearby surfaces.
+Marinate in the refrigerator and use a meat thermometer inserted into the center of the meat to guarantee you cook everything to a safe temperature, which should be at least 140°F, depending on the meat.

 During Your Cookout